Ryan Reynolds, Rob McElhenney & Wrexham: Hollywood stars' ownership takeover explained

-As if things couldn't get more interesting in 2020, Hollywood stars Ryan Reynolds and Rob McElhenney have become the new owners of National League side Wrexham AFC.
+As if 2020 wasn't eventful enough, Hollywood stars Ryan Reynolds and Rob McElhenney became the new owners of National League side Wrexham AFC.

-The news came as a surprise as Deadpool star Reynolds and It's Always Sunny In Philadelphia star McElhenney have not been known to be football fans in the past - so why are they interested in buying the club?
+The news came as a surprise since Deadpool star Reynolds and It's Always Sunny In Philadelphia star McElhenney were not known to be football fans in the past.

 - Why are Ryan Reynolds & Rob McElhenney buying Wrexham?

 - What are Reynolds & McElhenney's plans for Wrexham?

 Reynolds put forward his vision to turn Wrexham into a "global force" during an online meeting with the club's supporters in November 2020.